Star Citizen: Crytek lawsuit

 Crytek, the developers of CryEngine, filed a lawsuit in December 2017 for copyright infringement and breach of contract against Cloud Imperium Games.
 Specific complaints by Crytek include that Cloud Imperium Games continued to use CryEngine after the announced migration to Amazon Lumberyard, failure to disclose modifications to CryEngine, using the same engine for two separate products instead of one, and improper removal of the CryEngine logo from game materials.
 The initial complaint asked for direct and indirect damages as well as a permanent injunction against further use of the CryEngine in any Star Citizen or Squadron 42 materials.
 Cloud Imperium Games called the lawsuit "meritless", while Crytek stated that it had "been left with no option but to protect its intellectual property in court.”

 As the lawsuit continued, Cloud Imperium Games argued that Crytek was "selectively" and "misleadingly" appropriating the agreements made between the two companies.
 Cloud Imperium Games further asserted that exclusive use of the engine did not extend to a "requirement to use that engine", and that the original agreement barred "either party from seeking damages".

-Cloud Imperium Games asked the court to dismiss the lawsuit in January 2018, but in August that same year the judge denied the dismissal with an exception of a single claim and the pursuit of punitive damages.
+Cloud Imperium Games asked the court to dismiss the lawsuit in January 2018 which in August that year was denied by the judge, with an exception of a single claim and the pursuit of punitive damages.
 However, in December 2018, the judge dismissed claims regarding Cloud Imperium Games' right to use another game engine and their obligation to promote CryEngine.

 After an additional year of litigation, Crytek filed a motion to dismiss the lawsuit without prejudice or legal fees in January 2020 with an option to resume the lawsuit following the release of Squadron 42.
 Cloud Imperium Games countered with a motion to dismiss with US$500,000 in legal expenses paid by Crytek.
 During the dismissal motions, Cloud Imperium Games submitted an email sent from Amazon to Crytek in May 2019, stating that the company granted a license to its Lumberyard engine in 2016, which included rights to CryEngine in their license agreement.

 In February 2020, Crytek and Cloud Imperium Games filed for a settlement proposal, with a 30-day request to file a joint dismissal of the lawsuit with undisclosed terms.
 The annual report published by Cloud Imperium Games in early 2021 revealed that Cloud Imperium Games acquired a license for CryEngine from Crytek in 2020.

 UK Advertising Standards Authority ruling

-In September 2021, a customer complaint to the United Kingdom's Advertising Standards Authority (ASA) citing a lack of transparency in marketing emails from Cloud Imperium Games regarding email promotions for vessels in development was upheld.
-The ASA asked Cloud Imperium Games to make it clearer that "concept ships" for sale are not yet available in the game, which resulted in Star Citizen marketing emails now including a disclaimer warning potential customers about the nature of concept ships.
+In September 2021, a customer complaint to the United Kingdom's Advertising Standards Authority (ASA) was upheld.
+It cited a lack of transparency in marketing emails from Cloud Imperium Games regarding email promotions for vessels in development.
+The ASA asked Cloud Imperium Games to make it clearer that "concept ships" for sale are not yet available in the game, which resulted in Star Citizen marketing emails including a disclaimer warning potential customers about the nature of concept ships.